 Is Discord Right for Your Family?

 Discord might work for older teens who understand how to handle strangers and mature content.
-For younger kids, the risks outweigh the benefits.
-If you do decide to allow your kid to use it, make sure the privacy settings are locked down and check in regularly about how they’re using the app.
-At the end of the day, open platforms like Discord require extra vigilance.
-Being involved and proactive can help your child stay safe while using technology to connect with their friends.
+For younger kids, the risks can outweigh the benefits.
+If your child is using it, make sure the privacy settings are locked down and check in regularly about how they’re using the app.